BEST Vegan Double Chocolate Chip Cookies (Gluten Free)

 Here’s how to make these vegan double chocolate chip cookies:

 - Fold in the dry ingredients.
+Here’s where the flour comes in.
 It’s important to use a rubber spatula, and fold just before all of the dry ingredients are mixed.
 Here’s why in the next step!

 - Add in the chocolate chips and chunks, and fold together.
 By adding in the chocolate chips right before the flour is completely mixed, you avoid over mixing the flour.
 Even gluten free flour can be too gummy from being over mixed!
 Use a little dairy free milk here if needed.